manvendra22/plivo-app/README.md

 # SMS Price Calculator

-> SMS Price Calculator was a hiring challenge that uses AmCharts world chart to select countries and Plivo SMS cost data to calculate the cost for selected services.
-It uses Clearbit API to auto-fill person details using their email id and save the details in Google sheet using Zapier hook.
+> SMS Price Calculator is a web app that uses AmCharts world chart to select countries and Plivo SMS cost data (from Excel file) to calculate the cost for selected services.
+It uses Clearbit API to auto-fill person details using provided email id and save the details in Google sheet using Zapier hook.

 ### Live link